 During the tour you will visit Spain's major cities: Madrid, Toledo, Salamanca, and the most beautiful, authentic regions of the Spanish south - Andalusia: Seville, Cordoba and Granada.

 In Portugal we’ll tour Coimbra with its ancient university, Fatima which is the center of Catholic pilgrimage from all over the world, and of course, Lisbon, the capital and one of the oldest cities in the world (the oldest in Western Europe).

-In Morocco we will see pretty much all the major cities and noticeable sights.
-Of course, those are four main imperial cities: Fez, Meknes, Marrakesh and Rabat.
-It’s coastal cities of Casablanca and ''gate to Europe'' - Tangier.
+In Morocco we will tour the major cities and noticeable sights.
+Of these, there are four main imperial cities: Fez, Meknes, Marrakesh and Rabat.
+We sill also pass through the coastal cities of Casablanca and ''gate to Europe'' - Tangier.
 You will feel the exotic and unique atmosphere in Morocco, experience the charming atmosphere of the ''souks'' (traditional Arabian markets), try local foods and absorb the spirit of this beautiful Arabian country.

 Day 1.
 Madrid